-This TOE is intended to be used in smart cards for particularly security relevant applications and for its previous use as developing platform for smart card operating systems according to the life cycle model from [8].
-The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
-The TOE is the platform for the Smartcard Embedded Software itself is not part of the TOE.
+This TOE is intended to be used in smartcards and for its previous use as a development platform for smartcard operating systems according to the lifecycle model from [8] The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
+The TOE is the platform for the Smartcard Embedded Software.
+The Smartcard Embedded Software itself is not part of the TOE.

-The TOE is represented by various configurations called products.
-All are derived from the same configurable hardware M7794.
+This TOE is represented by various configurations called products.
 The degree of freedom for configuring the TOE is predefined by Infineon Technologies AG.
-For more details please refer to the Security Target [7], chapter 2.2.7.
+For more details please refer to the Security Target [6] and [8], chapter 2.2.7.